Battle of Monte Cassino: Hitler Line

-Units of the Eighth Army advanced up the Liri valley and Fifth Army up the coast to the Hitler defensive line (renamed the Senger Line at Hitler's insistence to minimise the significance if it was penetrated).
-An immediate follow-up assault failed, and Eighth Army then decided to take some time to reorganize.
-Getting 20,000 vehicles and 2,000 tanks through the broken Gustav Line was a major job taking several days.
-The next assault on the line commenced on 23 May with Polish II Corps attacking Piedimonte San Germano (defended by the redoubtable German 1st Parachute Division) on the right and 1st Canadian Infantry Division (fresh from Eighth Army reserve) in the centre.
+Units of the Eighth Army advanced up the Liri valley and the Fifth Army up the coast to the Hitler defensive line (renamed the Senger Line at Hitler's insistence to minimise the significance if it was penetrated).
+An immediate follow-up assault failed, and the Eighth Army then decided to take some time to reorganise.
+Getting 20,000 vehicles and 2,000 tanks through the broken Gustav Line was a major job that took several days.
+The next assault on the line commenced on 23 May with the Polish II Corps attacking Piedimonte San Germano (defended by the redoubtable German 1st Parachute Division) on the right and the 1st Canadian Infantry Division (fresh from the Eighth Army Reserve) in the centre.
 On 24 May, the Canadians had breached the line and 5th Canadian (Armoured) Division poured through the gap.
-On 25 May the Poles took Piedimonte and the line collapsed.
-The way was clear for the advance northwards on Rome and beyond.
+On 25 May, the Poles took Piedimonte, and the line collapsed.
+The way was clear for the advance northward on Rome and beyond.

 Anzio breakout

-As the Canadians and Poles launched their attack on 23 May, Major General Lucian Truscott, who had replaced Lucas as commander of the U.S. VI Corps in February, launched a two-pronged attack using five (three U.S. and two British) of the seven divisions in the beachhead at Anzio.
+As the Canadians and Poles launched their attack on the Hitler Line on 23 May, Major General Lucian Truscott, who had replaced General Lucas as commander of the U.S. VI Corps in February, launched a two-pronged attack using five (three U.S. and two British) of the seven divisions from the beachhead at Anzio.
 The German 14th Army, facing this thrust, was without any armoured divisions because Kesselring had sent his armour south to assist the German 10th Army in the Cassino action.
-A single armoured division, the 26th Panzer, was in transit from north of the Italian capital of Rome where it had been held anticipating the non-existent seaborne landing the Allies had faked and so was unavailable to fight.
+A single armoured division, the 26th Panzer, was in transit from north of the Italian capital of Rome, where it had been held anticipating the nonexistent seaborne landing the Allies had faked and so was unavailable to fight.